samuallin/ReadMe-Testing/README.md

 ### Create Virtual Environment

-In creating a virtual environment you will create a directory containing a python3 binary and everything needed to run VangoghCrazyWorld.
+In creating a virtual environment you will create a directory containing a python binary and everything needed to run VangoghCrazyWorld.
 You can create it using this command:

 ```
 virtualenv -p python3 $HOME/tmp/VangoghCrazyWorld-venv/